joejag/Gilded-Rose-Kata-Java/README.md

 # Gilded Rose Kata

 This is a 'solution' to the [Gilded Rose Kata](GildedRoseRequirements.txt).
+It ended up with no if statements.

 The approach was: